distr1/distri/website/content/getting-started.md

 ## Run distri on Google Cloud

 **TIP**: The instructions below create a VM in the US so that it qualifies for GCP’s Free Tier.
 If you’re willing to pay the cost, creating the VM in Europe will result in faster installation.
+Also consider using the faster machine type `n1-standard-1` over `f1-micro`.

 1. (If you’d rather use your own Google Cloud Storage bucket, import the `distri-gce.tar.gz` image into your Google Cloud Storage: `gsutil cp distri-gce.tar.gz gs://distri-gce`.)
-1. Create a Compute Engine Image: `gcloud compute images create distri0 --source-uri gs://distri-gce/distri-gce.tar.gz`
+1. Create a Compute Engine Image: `gcloud compute images create distri0 --source-uri gs://distri-gce/distri-supersilverhaze-gce.tar.gz`
-1. Create VM using that image: `gcloud compute instances create instance-1 --zone us-east1-b --machine-type=f1-micro --image=distri0`
+1. Create VM using that image: `gcloud compute instances create instance-1 --zone us-east1-b --machine-type=f1-micro --image=distri0 --metadata serial-port-enable=1`
 1. Log in via the serial console and set up an authorized SSH key.

 ## Run distri in LXD